magnetgrouplabs/cync-lan/docs/DNS.md

 It will let you get all the way to the end of adding the device and fail on the last step of 'Adding to your home'.

-*If you are using `unbound` and `views:` to selectively route DNS for only a few Cync devices, you should be able to add new devices*
+*If you are using `unbound` and `views:` to selectively route DNS for only a few Cync devices, you should be able to add new devices (as long as you didn't redirect your phone IP!)*

 # Testing DNS override
 >[!NOTE]